 Felipe Camarena produces this brand for owner and importer- August Sebastiani of 3 badge Beverage Corporation of Sonoma, California.
 Sebastiani announced back in September that they will diversify into products beyond the wine business, entering the markets for premium tequila, bottled water and nuts.
 Pasote features three bold, hand-screened graphics of distinct warriors.
 Each custom-made Pasote glass bottle is made by a family of glass artisans and has distinctive, wave patterns visible in the glass.
 The name 3 badge comes from a 'find of papers' that August discovered when they bought the local firehouse for their company offices, and discovered that their grandfather, being a fireman in Sonoma, was decorated with 3 badges of honor.
 In January 2016 the company name changed from 'The Other Guys Inc' to 3 Badge Beverage Corp.
 Brother Donny and sister Mia, run 3 Badge Beverage Corporation, along with August (President) on the right.

 Pasote's Reposado and Anejo are also aged longer than G4 as well.
 Although there is a similar taste profile with G4, as they both are made in a similar fashion, with the same procedures and equipment, Pasote will appeal to connoisseurs and beginners alike, as it has the added minerals and is slightly less refined, but is still very smooth, with plenty of cooked agave, vegital and earthy notes, and extremely easy to drink.
-This tequila is very smooth, which isn't a bad thing by any means, as it is not boring, which is what I always worry about.
-Although I find plenty of sweetness in the blanco especially, it is a nice natural sweetness.
-Everything seems perfectly balanced here.
+This tequila is very silky/smooth, which isn't a bad thing by any means, as it is also bold and complicated.
+Although I find plenty of sweetness in the blanco especially, it is a nice natural sweetness, and everything seems perfectly balanced here.

 This traditionally made tequila is bolder and full of flavors, and the blanco has a minty, licorice, earthy, agave forward, mineral profile.
 It is somewhat complex, but like G4, is also very smooth, silky and buttery, and so easy to drink.
 People that drink a lot of blancos are going to love this tequila and I believe the connoisseurs will appreciate it immediately, as the rest of the world will catch up soon thereafter.
 I mean there is definite sweetness here, possibly more than I wanted, but it's a natural sweetness, one that you will notice is not a fabricated, artificial sweetness.
 I was hoping that Pasote would have been even more rustic, but compared to other quality tequilas, especially ones produced with Los Altos' sweet agaves, this is different and bolder, and with this water mix, I like the direction that Pasote went in.
-It is a truly delicious blanco, and I immediately put it on Lou's Top Tequila List- (SEE the 'Top Tequilas' Tab- Lou's Top Blanco's).
+It is a truly delicious blanco, and immediately becomes one of my favorite blancos.
+This stuff is great.
 Pasote gives you something extra to taste and experience.
 Another great thing besides a slightly different profile, is the price.
 The entire line is priced very fairly, especially for the quality and procedures involved.
 ZEE Tequila has the blanco for $37.99, The reposado for $44.99 and the anejo for $51.99.
-All these can be ordered right off this website- See the "Buy tequila here" banner.
-Pasote is not for sale yet on the east coast, so on-line buying is an easy way to buy it, as I did.
+All these can be ordered right off this website- See the "Buy tequila here Zee's Old Town banner".
+Pasote is not for sale yet on the east coast, but will be very soon, so on-line buying is an easy way to buy it.... as I did.

 It's no secret that I love the products from El Pandillo Nom 1579, and that I respect Felipe Camarena.
 I loved G4 when I had my first sips 2 years ago, and although this is similar, Pasote is a bit bolder, with the added heavy mineral taste, but still silky-smooth to drink.
 Pasote blanco has a sort of rustic, clay like taste, and more of an earthy, mineral rich taste over other tequilas.
 As Felipe told me, this water mix contributes to a different Ph level and I love it.
 All the Pasote tequilas are made at 40% abv.
 The Reposado looks light in color but don't let that fool you.The blanco and The Reposado are the big winners here.
 They both are absolutely amazing.
 Although I'm not generally a big Reposado lover, this one grabbed me, and didn't want to let go, it is exceptional.
 The Reposado kept many of the characteristics of the blanco, although not as sweet, and I really love both of these expressions.
 Not that there is anything wrong with the anejo, but I found it light and a little bland.